bingoohuang/eql/README.md

 an easy sql of an alternative to ibatis.

 #One minute tutorial
-* copy [eql-DEFAULT.properties](https://github.com/bingoohuang/eql/blob/master/src/test/resources/eql/eql-DEFAULT.properties) to your classpath esql and do some changes for your database connection info such as url, password and username.
+* copy [eql-DEFAULT.properties](https://github.com/bingoohuang/eql/blob/master/src/test/resources/eql/eql-DEFAULT.properties) to your classpath eql and do some changes for your database connection info such as url, password and username.
 * create a Demo class.
 * create a Demo.eql resouce in classpath.
 * write following code in your Demo main method: